+With a sensitivity of 160 ISO, the 36-exposure metal roll with DX code makes it easy to use with most cameras.
 Whether you're a seasoned film photographer or just starting out, this film is a versatile and exciting option to try.
-Developing Karim 160 is also convenient, as it can be processed using standard C-41 photo lab processing.
+Developing Karmir 160 is also convenient, as it can be processed using standard C-41 photo lab processing.
+Karmir 160 is a great alternative to both classic Kodak ColorPlus and professional Kodak Portra films, and its unique characteristics make it ideal for a wide range of shooting situations.

 Features